LaravelDaily/course-react-parking/docs/Lesson 19 - Parking history page.md

 In this lesson, we have added a "view details" button, but it does not yet have an assigned `onClick` handler.
 This will be implemented in the next lesson.

-2. Add new named route `parkings.history` to named routes in `src/routes/index.jsx` file.
+2. Add a new named route `parkings.history` to named routes in the `src/routes/index.jsx` file.

-Full content of this file now should look like this.
+The full content of this file now should look like this.

 ```jsx
 const routeNames = {